James T. Jones IV

-James T. Jones IV (died March 13, 1996) was an American music journalist and critic who covered R&B, jazz, and hip hop music for USA Today.
+James T. Jones IV (c.
+1959/1960-March 13, 1996) was an American music journalist and critic who covered R&B, jazz, and hip hop music for USA Today.

 Biography

 The nephew of Betty Carter, Jones was born in Detroit, Michigan.
 He received his master's degree from Western Michigan University, after which he went on to work for the Detroit News.
 In addition to his work in music journalism, he became a successful bass guitarist in his own right.
 He began working for USA Today in 1988.
 While working there, he interviewed such prominent musicians as Miles Davis, Anita Baker, Gladys Knight, and Stevie Wonder.
 He also did one of the last interviews that Eazy-E gave before the latter died of HIV/AIDS in 1995.
 In 1994, he received a Contributor award for journalism from the International Association of African-American Music.
 His article "Racism & Jazz" ran as the cover story in the March 1995 issue of the magazine Jazz Times.